bwohlberg/sporco/examples/scripts/csc/index.rst

 * `Remove salt & pepper noise from a colour image using convolutional sparse coding with a colour dictionary <implsden_clr.py>`__
 * `Remove salt & pepper noise from a colour image using convolutional sparse coding with an l1 data fidelity term and an l2 gradient term, with a colour dictionary <implsden_grd_clr.py>`__
+* `Remove salt & pepper noise from a hyperspectral image using convolutional sparse coding with an l1 data fidelity term and an l2 gradient term, with a dictionary consisting of the product of a convolutional dictionary for the spatial axes and a standard dictionary for the spectral axis <implsden_grd_pd_dct.py>`__
+* `Remove salt & pepper noise from a hyperspectral image using convolutional sparse coding with an l1 data fidelity term and an l2 gradient term, with a dictionary consisting of the product of a convolutional dictionary for the spatial axes and a PCA basis for the spectral axis <implsden_grd_pd_pca.py>`__

 .. toc-end